WHY STUDY IN MELBOURNE

 7-16°C

 The cost of living depends a lot on the kind of accommodation a student chooses.
-A married student with dependents will need approximately an additional per year A$7,362 for partners and $3,152 for a child.
+A married student with dependents will need approximately an additional A$7000 per year for each dependent.

 The following types of accommodation are available for International students: